turbulenz/turbulenz_engine/README.rst

   - Linux : GCC 4.6.x or higher

 - `NVIDIA CgToolkit <https://developer.nvidia.com/cg-toolkit>`__ version 3.1 or higher.
-This is included in the repository for Windows, for Mac OSX and Linux please download and install it.
+The repository includes the binaries for Windows, if you're developing on Mac OSX or Linux please download and install it.

 - OpenGL development libraries, these are included on Windows and Mac OSX with the compiler toolchains.
 For debian based linux distributions the libgl1-mesa-dev package will provide the required files (e.g. ``sudo